neuralrp/neuralrp/README.md

 ### Multi-Character Chats That Scale

-Run 5+ active characters with distinct voices and full personality tracking without context overflow.
+Optimized to run multiple active characters with distinct voices and full personality tracking without context overflow.
 Capsules (compressed character summaries with dialog examples) enable group chats that other tools can't sustain past 2-3 characters.
+I've literally never been able to do this effectively with another front end before.

 ### Emergent NPCs